DarkRT12345/BigMart_Sales_ETL/README.md

 - ingest raw CSV files
 - clean and standardize data
 - load into a PostgreSQL star-schema warehouse
-- power dashboard analysis in Power BI
+- dashboard analysis in Power BI

-The goal is business analysis, not ML model training.
+The goal of this project is business analysis.

 ## Project Objectives